sbuergers/cookiecutter_data_science_template/{{cookiecutter.repo_name}}/README.md

     │   ├── data_sources   <- Scripts to download or generate data
     │   │   └── make_dataset.py
     │   │
+    │   ├── models         <- Scripts to train models and then use trained models to make predictions │   │   ├── predict.py
+    │   │   └── train.py
+    │   │
     │   ├── preprocessing  <- Scripts to preprocess data from `data_sources` to obtain features for ML │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict.py
-    │   │   └── train.py
     │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py